elise-ng/excalibur/readme.md

-# Project Excalibur: Chromium-powered HKUST SIS Crawler
+# Project Excalibur: Serverless, Chromium-powered HKUST SIS Scraper
 > The ultimate weapon against ever changing, hard to reverse-engineer crawling targets

-This project is an experiment to see whether we should deploy headless chrome at [USThing](https://github.com/USThing), so as to reduce workload on reverse engineering and long term maintainence.
-The product, if successful, could replace our current php-based ~~spaghetti-ish~~ SIS crawler.
+This project is an experiment to see whether we could deploy headless chrome and serverless architecture at [USThing](https://github.com/USThing), so as to reduce workload on reverse engineering and long term maintainence.
+The product, if successful, could replace our current php-based ~~spaghetti-ish~~ SIS scraper.

-## THIS IS STILL WIP!

 ## TODO
 - [ ] Page Crawling Logic